Galera data on Percona Cloud Tools (and other MySQL monitoring tools)Fernando Laudares Camargos

 I was talking with a Percona Support customer earlier this week who was looking for Galera data on Percona Cloud Tools.
-(Percona Cloud Tools, now in free beta, is a hosted service providing access to query performance insights for all MySQL uses.)
+(Percona Cloud Tools is a hosted service providing access to query performance insights for all MySQL uses.)

 The customer mentioned they were already keeping track of some Galera stats on Cacti, and given they were inclined to use Percona Cloud Tools more and more, they wanted to know if it was already supporting Percona XtraDB Cluster.
 My answer was: “No, not yet: you can install agents in each node (the regular way in the first node, then manually on the other nodes… and when prompted say “No” to create MySQL user and provide the one you’re using already) and monitor them as autonomous MySQL servers – but the concept of cluster and specially the “Galera bits” has yet to be implemented there.”

 By “concept of cluster” I mean supporting the notion of group instances, which should allow a single cluster-wide view for metrics and query reports, such as the slow queries (which are recorded locally on the node where the query was run and thus observed in a detached way).
 This still needs to be implemented indeed, but it’s on the roadmap.